-- All returned checks and credit card drafts are receivables and are collected by ARCS.
+- All returned checks and credit card drafts are receivables and are collected by the University Bursar Office.

-- Interest assessed on unpaid account receivable balances must be in accordance with ARCS policy.
+- Interest assessed on unpaid account receivable balances must be in accordance with the Bursar Office.

-- All operations must keep a record of the age of its accounts receivable.
+- All operations must keep a record of the age of their accounts receivable.

-- Policies and procedures Information related to accounts receivable is available from the Office of the Treasurer, Accounts Receivable.
+- Policies and procedures information related to accounts receivable is available from the Bursar's Office.

 - Merchandise and services purchased externally for the purpose of resale and direct pass-through qualify as cost of sales.